 York was the last stop on our UK road trip.
 To be honest, I thought it was just a convenient place to stop for the night before making our way back to Suffolk, where Russell lives.
 We needed to get back so we only had one day to spend in York.
 Russell had been before, so he had some ideas of what he wanted to show me.
 I really was pleasantly surprised with all there was to see in York and pretty impressed with the history.

-It is such a pretty city and I would love to go back to explore the area more.
+It is such a pretty city and I would love to go back and spend another weekend in York.
 For first time visitors to York, I thought I would share the five sites that I think are must sees and definitely worth a visit.

 The Shambles is arguably the most picturesque street in England.
 Located in the center of the city, it is York’s oldest street.
 Since it is mentioned in the Doomsday book, we know it is over 900 years old.
 Most of the buildings on the street date from the 15th century and they have been well preserved.
 It takes its name from the word “Shamel” which means stalls or benches where meat is displayed.